-Veeam ONE Monitor allows you to track NAS backup, NAS backup copy, file to tape and file copy jobs configured to protect file shares with Veeam Backup & Replication.
+Veeam ONE Client allows you to track NAS backup, NAS backup copy, file to tape and file copy jobs configured to protect file shares with Veeam Backup & Replication.

 You can track real-time job statistics at different levels of your backup infrastructure: